zambal/eml/README.md

 difference is that `Eml.transform` returns a modified version of the eml tree that was passed as an argument, instead of collecting elements in a single list.
 `Eml.transform` passes any element it encounters to the provided transformation function.
-The transformation function can return any readable data or `nil`, in which case the element is discarded, so it works a bit like a map and filter function in one pass.
+The transformation function can return any parsable data or `nil`, in which case the element is discarded, so it works a bit like a map and filter function in one pass.
 ```elixir